huey1116/simple-sokoban/README.md

 # hi!!!!
-this is a very simplistic clone of sokoban written in 8086 assembly the set of levels used happens to be called "simple sokoban" if you were curious
+this is a very simplistic clone of sokoban written in 8086 assembly. the set of levels happens to be called "simple sokoban" if you were curious

 ## building
 you can do